Tag: tips

 My trick for this is to limit my expectation to only do one very small thing.
 I call this the “Paint The Boot” method.

-The “Paint The Boot” method and how it can help your Warhammer motivation
+The “Paint The Boot” method and how it can help you paint more minis

 The name of the method should already tell you all that you need to know.
 Just Paint The Boot!